 • New Zealand, especially in Central Otago and Marlborough, which is quickly becoming known for its vibrant and fresh Pinot Noir, often with a distinct herbal character.

-These regions, particularly Burgundy, continue to set the standard for Pinot Noir production, driving demand and prices, especially for wines from top producers like Domaine de la Romanée-Conti and Domaine Leflaive.
+These regions, with Burgundy firmly at the top, set the global standard for Pinot Noir production.
+That standard drives demand and keeps prices moving upward, especially for wines from elite producers like Domaine de la Romanée-Conti and Domaine Leflaive.
+For a deeper look at how the regional hierarchy works, the Burgundy classification system is essential reading.

 Malbec: Regions & Terroir